Welding Helmet Fogging up? 10 Ways to Prevent It

 - Scuba diving.

 Each product has its own instructions to achieve the best results.
-Of course, you must remove the cover lens first and then apply the product to the external side only.
+You remove the cover lens first and apply the product to the external side only.

-You can use many home materials as a cheap and quick way to create a thin anti-fog layer and prevent your helmet from fogging.
+You can use many home materials as a cheap and quick way to create a thin anti-fog layer.
 Some suitable materials are:

 - Liquid dish soap.